abinit/abinit/doc/tutorial/eph4zpr.md

 ## Convergence of the ZPR w.r.t. the q-mesh

-Now we fix this value for *nband* and perform a convergence study for the $\qq$-sampling.
+Now we fix this value of *nband* to 20 and perform a convergence study for the $\qq$-sampling.
 Unfortunately, we won't be able to fully convergence the results but, at least, you will get an idea on how to perform this kind of convergence study.

 In the input *teph4zpr_3.in*, we have computed WFK files on different $\kk$-meshes and a relatively small number of empty states (25 - 5 = 20).
-We can finally use the other WFK files generated in *teph4zpr_3.in* to perform ZPR calculations.
+We can finally use these WFK files to perform ZPR calculations by just adding:

 ```sh
 ndtset 3